mascaldotfr/CoRT/deploy/README.md

 - [stats and events](../api/bin/warstatus/stats/README.md) -- I recommend you to fetch my own database and not starting from scratch.
 - [trainer setups stats](..api/bin/collect/README.md)

+Also ensure PHP is activated on your server.

 ### Git stuff